TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 For additional information on interest-based advertising and options for managing preferences, click here.

 Social Network &.
 New Tech Advertising Programs (ADV)
-Bloomingdale’s has relationships with several social networks and new tech companies.
-These companies have specific Interest-Based Ads programs that match people that have shown interest in Bloomingdale’s through our website or other services with their profiles (such as on Facebook) and platforms (such as Google properties).
+Bloomgindale’s has relationships with several social networks and new tech companies.
+These companies have specific Interest-Based Ads programs that match people that have shown interest in Macy’s through our website or other services with their profiles (such as on Facebook) and platforms (such as Facebook and Google properties).
 This matching allows us to deliver relevant, interest-based ads on those companies’ networks.

 To get information about managing your preferences for these programs, click here.